-The corresponding author attests that all listed authors meet authorship criteria and that no others meeting the criteria have been omitted: LL contributed to the study design, recruited participants, analysed the data and wrote the paper.
+Contributors All listed authors meet authorship criteria and no others meeting the criteria have been omitted: L-ML contributed to the study design, recruited participants, analysed the data and wrote the paper.
 PH contributed to the study design and development of the manuscript.
-SC contributed to the study protocol and development of the manuscript.
-TL contributed to the study protocol and development of the manuscript.
+SC and TL contributed to the study protocol and development of the manuscript.
 KR conceptualised the study, recruited participants, collected and analysed the data and wrote the paper.
-All authors had full access to the data and can take responsibility for the integrity of the data and the accuracy of the data analysis.
+All authors had full access to the data and take responsibility for the integrity of the data and the accuracy of the data analysis.